CodePushGo/website/src/content/blog/en/capacitor-ota-updates-debugging-issues.md

 | Global Success Rate | 82% | Ensures updates are stable |
 | Installation Time | < 5 minutes | Affects overall user experience |

-> "We rolled out Capgo OTA updates in production for our user base of +5000.
-We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @Capgo." – colenso [\[1\]](https://capgo.app/)
+> "We rolled out CodePushGo OTA updates in production for our user base of +5000.
+We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @CodePushGo." – colenso [\[1\]](https://capgo.app/)

 Thorough testing complements monitoring, ensuring smoother updates.